 Prices start from £1250 - but the best thing is to first email me for all the info on prices & pricing structure.
 I'm based on the Essex / Suffolk border & travel all over the UK - but any Weddings more than 50 miles from my base will incur some minor travel costs - but we'll talk all these through at the time of enquiry.
 If travel clocks in at more than 2 hours, I usually need accommodation the night before (so that I’m there early enough to film you getting ready).
 A simple Premier Inn will do, but again we can chat about this.

 How long are you with us on the day?

-When will we get the films back?
+When do we get the film back?

 Filming the day is just the start of the process, the real magic comes in the edit.
-Even after I've edited everything together and made everything look stunning I then have to colour grade each shot before mixing all the audio, encoding the films and uploading.
+Even after I've edited everything together & made everything look stunning I then have to colour grade each shot before mixing all the audio, encoding the films & uploading.
 This all takes time.
 My aim is to deliver the finished films within 6 weeks, but sometimes this process does take a little longer.

 Do you have insurance?

-Do we supply food for you?
+Do we feed you?

 This would be greatly appreciated!
 A Wedding day is a LONG day to work - over 10 hours on your feet without a chance to sit & take time out.
 Most venues have supplier meals ready to go for you to order & any hot food that you provide to photographers & videographers is always greatly appreciated.